milkLisa/simple_chat/README.md

 # Simple Chat

-Use devise, faye, private_pub, thin, SMTP and SMS
+Use devise, faye, private_pub, thin, SMTP and SMS.
-Add rolify and cancancan to manage roles
+Add rolify and cancancan to manage roles.

 ## Preceding operation